YPNG College Admissions Preparation Program

 - Oklahoma has state grants based on financial need like the Oklahoma Tuition Aid Grant and the Oklahoma Tuition Equalization Grant.
 You apply using the Federal Student Aid Application (FAFSA).

 - Most private colleges that have large endowments offer scholarships to students attending their school.
 They want both economic and racial diversity in their student bodies.
 If you have good grades and test scores, talk to admissions officers at some of the top schools.
 As two examples, Princeton and Yale both have active recruitment programs to promote diversity in their student bodies and generous scholarship and financial aid packages for those they accept.
-There have been recruiters from these schools who have come to Tulsa to recruit at the Tulsa Chamber’s Career Event put on every summer in August and have attended other college recruitment programs in the state.
+There have been recruiters from these schools who have come to Tulsa to recruit at the Tulsa Chamber’s Career Event put on every year and have attended other college recruitment programs in the state.
 Attending one of these will give you a chance to talk directly to these schools’ admissions officers.
 Take the resume you have prepared with you and see if they have an interest in recruiting you.

-- Another way to get a free college education is to qualify for one of the military academies.
+- A way to get a free college education is to qualify for one of the military academies.
 These schools offer an opportunity to get an engineering degree at no cost in exchange for a seven-year military commitment.
 We have a West Point graduate who is a YPNG mentor, Chris Chavez, in our mentor library.
-Her article will let you learn about how she was able to attend college by going to a military academy and how she build a successful engineering career after completing her military commitment.
+Her article will let you learn about how she was able to attend college by going to a military academy and how she built a successful engineering career after completing her military commitment.